CPSSD/TicTacNode/ai/README.md

 If you are compiling from the source (i.e. not from the primary release package) please see "Compiling from Source" below.

-First extract the tar.gz archive, then, in a POSIX shell, run the following commands from the directory in which this README is located:
+In a POSIX shell, run the following commands from the directory in which this README is located:
 ```bash
 $ ./configure
 $ make